sharikgrg/AWS-README/README.md

 # How to use AWS, AMAZON WEB SERVICE

-- note to self (always ensure you do not upload your ssh file)
+- note to self (Never upload your ssh file)

 ## setting up AWS